Shrimp Egg Drop Soup

 - In a small bowl, combine the cornstarch, soy sauce, ginger and 1/2 cup cold water; set aside.

 - In a large saucepan, combine broth and remaining water.
 Bring to a simmer; add noodles.
 Cook, uncovered, for 15 minutes.
-Add broccoli and carrot; simmer 3-4 minutes longer or until noodles are tender.
+Add broccoli and carrot; simmer until noodles are tender, 3-4 minutes longer.

 - Drizzle beaten egg into hot soup, stirring constantly.
 Stir cornstarch mixture and add to the pan.
-Bring to a boil; cook and stir for 2 minutes or until slightly thickened.
+Bring to a boil; cook and stir until slightly thickened, about 2 minutes.
 Add shrimp; heat through.

 Nutrition Facts1-1/4 cups: 241 calories, 4g fat (1g saturated fat), 196mg cholesterol, 1050mg sodium, 30g carbohydrate (3g sugars, 2g fiber), 18g protein.